 Summing Up

-To make the best way to operationalize threat intelligence from Open Source Threat Intelligence, you need to have a clear strategy in mind.
+To make the best use of Open Source Threat Intelligence, you need to have a clear strategy in mind.
 Once you have it, you can easily accomplish your objectives, identify the best tools, and techniques that will be much more achievable.